 The risk from a cyber-attack is best managed if a formal systems engineering approach to design, development, maintenance and disposal of system is used.
 It has to be a cradle-to-grave approach and, as ever, the weakest link in the security chain will always be the place where the successful attack will be targeted.
 Well implemented service management should deliver security as part of their everyday activities.

 Once you have the basic principles of security in place, the ongoing maintenance is critical.
-The people in an organization are still widely accepted as the primary weak point in cyber security as it is often staff members that cause major problems when they do something they shouldn’t through ignorance, accident or deliberate act.
+The people in an organisation are still widely accepted as the primary weak point in cyber security as it is often staff members that cause major problems when they do something they shouldn’t through ignorance, accident or deliberate act.

-It is often an excellent idea to train up and appoint “champions” who are workers throughout the organization to whom questions can be posed by staff, who can be seen as the first port of call with regards to security and who can help to spread the key security messages to the entire workforce.
+It is often an excellent idea to train up and appoint “champions” who are workers throughout the organisation to whom questions can be posed by staff, who can be seen as the first port of call with regards to security and who can help to spread the key security messages to the entire workforce.
 They should not be technical people necessarily.
 They need to speak plain language not “techno-garble” and must be regularly trained and updated on the current threats and events to which staff might be exposed.
 They should be given ownership of information assets, processes and/or the defensive measures to be taken ensuring, of course, that there is no conflict of interest.